feast-dev/feast/docs/getting-started/concepts/feature-view.md

 ## Feature views

 {% hint style="warning" %}
-**Note**: feature views do not work with non-timestamped data.
-A workaround is to insert dummy timestamps
+**Note**: Feature views do not work with non-timestamped data.
+A workaround is to insert dummy timestamps.
 {% endhint %}

 A feature view is an object that represents a logical group of time-series feature data as it is found in a [data source](data-ingestion.md).
 Depending on the kind of feature view, it may contain some lightweight (experimental) feature transformations (see [\[Alpha\] On demand feature views](feature-view.md#alpha-on-demand-feature-views)).